Haxxnet/Compose-Examples/README.md

 - [Nginx + PHP](examples/nginx-php) - Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
 Combined with PHP, a general-purpose scripting language geared toward web development, server-side functions can be implemented for the webs.
 - [Overleaf](examples/overleaf) - Overleaf is a collaborative cloud-based LaTeX editor used for writing, editing and publishing scientific documents.
 - [Answer](examples/answer) - An open-source knowledge-based community software.
 You can use it quickly to build Q&A community for your products, customers, teams, and more.
-- [Obsidian-Gitsync-Perlite](https://github.com/l4rm4nd/Obsidian-Gitsync-Perlite) - Continously sync Obsidian markdown notes from GitHub and publish it for the webs.
+- [Obsidian-Gitsync-Perlite](https://github.com/l4rm4nd/Obsidian-Gitsync-Perlite) - Continuously sync Obsidian markdown notes from GitHub and publish it for the webs.

 ### Analytics
 - [Matomo](examples/matomo) - Matomo is the leading Free/Libre open analytics platform.